 Firstly, this is a point worth noting in itself.
 Call on the experts.
-Insurance policy wordings are often long, and they vary hugely between providers, therefore it is vital to recruit an impartial company like Usay Compare to do the heavy lifting for you; to get to know you and your specific requirements and ensure that you have the right policy in place and know exactly what you’re covered for should the worst happen.
+Insurance policy wordings are often long, and they vary hugely between providers, therefore it is vital to recruit an impartial company like Usay Compare to do the heavy lifting for you; to get to know you and your specific requirements and ensure that you have the right policy in place and you understand exactly what you’re covered for.

 We’re getting ahead of ourselves though.
 Firstly, for those who aren’t entirely sure what it is, life insurance is a contract between an individual and an insurance company, whereby the policyholder agrees to regularly pay for the policy and the insurer agrees to pay a predetermined sum, or ongoing payments to the chosen beneficiaries, in the event of the policyholder’s death.
 The amount they receive depends on the level of cover you decide on and can be directed to cover specific things, such as the mortgage.